igorkaw7/recruitment-2024-IK/README.md

 * If you want to access the app locally you'll also need [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/)

 ## Setup ⚙️
-All you need to access the weather service is a moment for simple configuration and you'll be ready to go!
+All you need to access the weather service is a simple configuration setup and you'll be ready to go!
 Isn't that awesome?

 ### Clone this repository
 * First clone this repository: